yohannes911/select2/doc/synchronization.md

 ### Features ###

-PROOF MUST BE REVISED DUE TO THE CHANGES OF THE Lemma

 **Statement 1: Select 2 is safe in the following manner: the protocol guarantees that one and only one thread is selected at any time.
 Formally:  `not selected[0] or not selected[1]` always holds.**

 Proof: Indirectly assume, that at some point in time both thread is selected.
 There are 3 possible cases: